-The provisions of this Agreement, except as otherwise specified, shall come into full force and effect on the first of the month following the date of signing of this Agreement.
+The provisions of this Agreement, except as otherwise specified, shall come into full force and effect on date of ratification.

 36.7 Signing the Agreement

 One (1) week after ratification of this Agreement, signatories to the Agreement must meet to sign the Agreement and all Letters of Understanding.